harishsg99/NukeOS/README.md

+## Under Development

-## Nuke OS is a simple commandline operating system built concepts learnt from "Operating Systems : From 0 to 1"
+## Nuke OS is a simple commandline operating system built from concepts learnt from "Operating Systems : From 0 to 1" book

 ## Features implemented
 1.Protected mode.